Aclant/Kmean/README.md

 # Kmean

-As required for the exercice there is a Kmean Library that could be use via interface to do the k mean algorithme on a table of Points.
-Also there is a windows form for the visualization of the result (series# for the cluster# and centroid # for the centroid of the cluster#)
-There is a test File to do the basic testing on the Cluster fonction.
-For the calculation I decidde that if the Datas are empty or the number of iteration is 0 or the number of Cluster is 0 to return empty tables for the results.

-Currently the Library could be easily modify to add a new kind of IPoint to manage other type of Data Points.
+As required for the exercise there is a Kmean Library that could be use via the interface to do the k mean algorithm on a table of Points.Also, there is a windows form for the visualization of the result (series# for the cluster# and centroid # for the centroid of the cluster#)There is a test File to do the basic testing on the Cluster function.For the calculation, I decided that if the Data are empty or the number of iteration is 0 or the number of Clusters is 0 to return empty tables for the results.Currently, the Library could be easily modified to add a new kind of IPoint to manage another type of Data Points.